Industry

 Our factory is in Barcelos, in the heart of Portugal's textile region.
 Within a 30-kilometre radius, you will find fabric mills, dyeing facilities, embroidery specialists, and printing houses.
 This concentration means we can source, produce, and finish everything locally — keeping lead times short and quality consistent.

 Our family has been operating in this ecosystem since the late 1980s.
 We know the suppliers, we know the craftspeople, and we know how to deliver quality garments on time.
-Learn about our factory or see how to get started with your first production run.
+Explore our clothing manufacturing in Portugal, learn about our factory, or get started with your first production run.